Crown-Commercial-Service/digitalmarketplace-govuk-frontend/README.md

 ### Contact the Digital Marketplace team

 Digital Marketplace GOV.UK Frontend is maintained by a team at Government Digital Service.
-If you want to know more about Digital Marketplace GOV.UK Frontend, please email the [Digital Marketplace team](mailto:digital-marketplace-development@digital.cabinet-office.gov.uk)
+If you want to know more about Digital Marketplace GOV.UK Frontend, please email the [Digital Marketplace team](mailto:digital-marketplace-development@digital.cabinet-office.gov.uk).

 ## Quick start